OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Adjusting-the-AP-Network.md

 ```

 <!-- Which method should be alternative, if any -->
-### Alternative Method: Editing the Configuration File to Adjust the AP Network
+### Alternative Method 1: Editing the Configuration File to Adjust the AP Network
 You can also adjust the AP network through the command-line by directly editing the wireless configuration file located in `/etc/config/`.
 To view the contents of this file enter the following command:

 ```